 Sacha Cohen created Going Green DC in 2008 to support DC’s burgeoning sustainability and green community.
 A former journalist who wrote for such publications as the Washington Post, Kiplinger.com, Washingtonian and many other print and online publications, Sacha saw a demand for information about how to live a greener, more environmentally conscious life in the Nation’s Capital.

 A long-time DC resident (born in the UK; raised here since age 7), Sacha spent her formative years on the mean streets of Cleveland Park and attended Maret High School.
 After stints in New Orleans, Madison, WI, and Chicago, she returned to DC in 1995.
 She is a long-time yoga practitioner, organic food lover, arts advocate, and counts Alice Waters, the Dalai Lama, and her mom among her heroes.
-Sacha lives in Arlington with her husband, Jason.
+Sacha lives in Arlington with her husband, Jason and their pitbull Polly.
 She can be reached at firstname.lastname@example.org.

 Going Green DC, Washington’s first and leading green blog, is looking for contributing writers, web designers, photographers, and videographers, as well as a marketing/sales intern.
 We cover sustainable living in DC, local green events, local green shopping, innovative green businesses, sustainable local cuisine/restaurants, and green community projects.